 Here are some additional lesson ideas for students that finish quickly.
 Ask them to find a partner in the classroom and play a game of ‘Sentence Tennis’.
 Students take it in turns to orally create sentences with the Word of the Day.
 The player to pause longest gives away a point.

 Word association games are another simple way to teach vocab learning.
 Start with the Word of the Day and ask the students to think of a word that relates to the previous word.
 By the end of the game, the students will have a bank of words that are all related in some way.
 This could be played in small groups or as a whole class.

 If it is something creative that the students crave, ask them to create an image of something that they relate to the Word of the Day.
 This visual association is proven to help with memory.
 Lastly, a ‘search and find’ challenge is always a popular activity.
 Set the students the task to discover the focus word as they go about their day.
 Maybe they hear it being spoken, spot it somewhere in the classroom or perhaps see it in a reading book.
 The most obscure discovery wins!

-The WORD OF THE DAY activity is available at our latest freebies page.
 All free resources are updated fortnightly.
 If this freebie is not available visit HERE to grab the latest free resource on us!